signalfx/signalfx-dotnet-tracing/README.md

 ### Windows

-**Warning**: pay close attention to the scope of environment variables and ensure they are properly set prior to launching the targeted process.
-The steps below set the environment variables at the machine level, with the exception of the variables used for finer control of which processes will be instrumented.
+**Warning**: Pay close attention to the scope of environment variables.
+Ensure they are properly set prior to launching the targeted process.
+The following steps set the environment variables at the machine level, with the exception of the variables used for finer control of which processes will be instrumented, which are set in the current command session.

 1. Install the CLR Profiler using an installer file (`.msi` file) from the [latest release](https://github.com/signalfx/signalfx-dotnet-tracing/releases/latest).